You might lose an excellent opportunity to create synergy with direct mailing and digital marketing.

 You don’t want to ask yourself which marketing campaign came which lead came from.

-The other thing you want to have ready before sending out the mailer is a phone lead acquisition system.
+A phone lead acquisition system is the other thing you want to have ready before sending out the mailer.

 3) Real Estate Direct Mail Execution Phase: Now You Send the Mailer Out